Balochistan Govt Expands Seed Money To Rs 2 Bln For BAEF - UrduPoint

 Balochistan Govt Expands Seed Money To Rs 2 Bln For BAEF

-The Balochistan government had provided financial assistance to 1,426 poor patients under BAEF programme so far who were suffering from chronic diseases, said an official of Balochistan government on Tuesday.
+The Balochistan government had provided financial assistance to 1,426 poor patients under BAEF programme so far who were suffering from chronic diseases, said an official of Balochistan government.

 He said the provincial government had also allocated Rs 3 billion supplementary funds initially which were further enhanced with an additional grant of Rs 1 billion during last year.